detfis/detfis.github.io/_posts/2017-06-11-solid-single-responsibility-principle.md

 * I - Interface Segregation Principle
 * D - Dependency Inversion Principle

 Why is it relevant for you?
 Should you care about software design principles invented almost 20 years ago?
 Definitely YES!
 The premise of this principles is that if you follow them, they will guide you towards a good design of your system.
-This is very useful, because very often when you start coding you don't know how to structure your application, where to put given a piece of code or functionality, and [link]SOLID principles "reveal" to you proper design of your system.
+This is very useful, because very often when you start coding you don't know how to structure your application, where to put given a piece of code or functionality, and [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles "reveal" to you proper design of your system.

 What is a "good design", you may ask?
 It's a very good question - since "good design" is a very elusive term.
 Probably every software developer has its own definition of it.
 I'll share with you mine - good design gives you 2 main things: